 In accordance with 20 U.S.C.§1092, information about campus security is available online at www.ccaurora.edu/students/student-right-know and from the Chief of Campus Security, CentreTech Campus, Administration Building, Room A103-G. A list of crime-related statistics for the Lowry Campus can be obtained online through the Colorado Community College System Web site at www.cccs.edu or through the Campus Security and Safety link on www.CCAurora.edu.
 A list of registered sexual offenders in the area can be obtained through the Aurora Police Department at 303-739-6308 or online at http://sor.state.co.us/ or through the Campus Security Safety link on www.CCAurora.edu.
 Security at the CentreTech Campus is located in the Administration Building, Room 101, 303-360-4727.
 The Security office for the Lowry Campus is located at 700 Boston Street, 303-419-5557 or 720-858-2731.

-Responsibility for CCA security at the CentreTech Campus is assigned to the Campus Security office under the supervision of the Executive Vice-President for Administrative Services.
+Responsibility for CCA security at the CentreTech Campus is assigned to the Campus Security office under the supervision of the Vice-President of Student Affairs.
 Responsibility for CCA security at the Lowry Campus is assigned to Lowry Campus Security under the supervision of the Vice President for Administration and Finance for the Colorado Community College System.

 The Community College of Aurora will strive to make its facility a reasonably secure place for all members of the campus community.
 The college provides its students and employees with a level of security equal to that afforded similar activities throughout the community.